learnforpractice/pyeos/pyeos.md

 ```

 Also you shall have cython installed.
-If you don't,you can install it by the following command:
+If you don't,install it by the following command:

 ```
 python -m pip install cython